-Health care directives
+Health care directive

 It is suggested that all adults (18 years or older), even those not currently ill or having surgery, make sure their loved ones, health care agents and health care providers are aware of their wishes.
-A health care directive is a way to do that.

 Learn more